aigrowthtools/aigrowthtools.github.io/_tabs/privacy-policy.md

 ## 1. About This Website

-**AI Growth Tools** is an informational blog that publishes reviews, tutorials, and recommendations for AI tools and digital software.
+**AI Tool Growth** is an informational blog that publishes reviews, tutorials, and recommendations for AI tools and digital software.
 Some posts contain **affiliate links**, which we clearly disclose at the top of each relevant article.
 We earn a commission when a reader purchases through an affiliate link, at no additional cost to the reader.

 ---